airpair/git-powered-collaborative-blogging/post.md

 AirPair is known primarily for connecting developers over video chat for one-on-one pair programming help.
 This is one expression of our broader mission - to find new ways to connect developers for the purpose of knowledge sharing and relationship building.

-We think the developer world could use a Wikipedia like collection of quickstarts, tutorials and thought pieces and this ideas fundamentally expresses our mission.
+We think the developer world could use a Wikipedia like collection of quickstarts, tutorials and thought pieces and these ideas fundamentally expresses our mission.
 If these ideas are important to you too, I'd encourage you to reach out about joining our team.

 ### 2.2 Improving ROI on content investment